Jamal Badawi: Career

 In addition to his participation in lectures, seminars and interfaith dialogues in North America, Badawi was invited as a guest speaker in various functions throughout the world.
 He is also active in several Islamic organizations, including the Canadian Council on American-Islamic Relations, the Fiqh Council of North America (FCNA), the Muslim American Society (MAS), and the European Council for Fatwa and Research (ECFR).
 He is also a member of the Islamic Society of North America (ISNA) and the founder and chairman of the Islamic Information Foundation, a non-profit foundation seeking to promote a better understanding of Islam and Muslims towards non-Muslims.
 He has lectured extensively in North America and abroad, and speaks on a variety of topics including Islam and Christianity and is a guest scholar at The American Learning Institute for Muslims.
 In 1997, he debated Christian apologist William Lane Craig over the concept of God in Christianity and Islam.

-According to a 26 September 2005 diplomatic cable from the American Embassy in Ottawa, Canada's capital, Jamal Badawi is someone who has "broad influence among Muslim youth" and is "involved in countering extremism" and "promoting tolerance."
 According to Gofran Sawalha of Middle East Eye, he is among "the best contributors to Islamic knowledge in America".

 Badawi has authored several books and articles on Islam.
 He also researched, designed and presented a 352-segment television series on Islam, aired in Canada, the US and other countries.

 In 2017, Badawi stated that "[t]errorism has no religion" in response to the Quebec City mosque shooting.
 In 2018, he expressed concern regarding the presence of the National Citizens Alliance at the Annapolis Valley Apple Blossom Festival in Kentville, Nova Scotia.